Skip to main content

 2. 304 Not Modified — no action

 If the new bundle fails to load, the current flow stays active (safe swap).
+If secret refresh fails during a poll, the entire swap is skipped and the runner retries on the next poll cycle.

 Caching and resilience